 With respect to Russia and Belarus, OFAC and the White House, in coordination with the European Union, the United Kingdom, and other allies, have imposed a series of significant sanctions and export controls following Russia's invasion of Ukraine in February 2022.
-These include a prohibition on the importation into the United States of certain oil, gas, coal, and gold products of Russian Federation origin; restrictions on dealings in Russia's sovereign debt; restrictions on providing accounting, trust and corporate formation, management consulting, and architecture and engineering services to persons in Russia; and other debt and equity restrictions with respect to certain listed Russian entities.
+These include a prohibition on the importation into the United States of certain oil, gas, coal, gold, aluminum, copper, nickel, diamond, and fish and seafood products of Russian Federation origin; restrictions on dealings in Russia's sovereign debt; restrictions on providing accounting, trust and corporate formation, management consulting, architecture and engineering, and information technology and software services to persons in Russia; and other debt and equity restrictions with respect to certain listed Russian entities.
 The United States, as part of an international coalition, has implemented a "price cap policy" that prohibits a broad range of services relating to the maritime transport of crude oil and petroleum products of Russian Federation origin unless such crude oil or petroleum products are purchased at or below a specified price cap.
 The covered services include trading/commodities brokering, financing, shipping, insurance, flagging, and customs brokering.
 OFAC and the US Department of State have also added a significant number of persons to the SDN list, including major Russian (and Belarussian) banks, government entities, natural resources companies, and political elites, as well as third-country entities for having materially assisted, sponsored, or provided financial, material, or technological support for, or goods or services to or in support of an SDN.